1. Overview of Gunsens

 Gun threat alerts:

-Fig. 2-2 Gunsens Gun Sensor.
+Fig. 2-2 Gunsens Gun Detector.

 SOS alerts:

-Fig. 2-3 Gunsens SOS Panic Button.
+Fig. 2-3 Gunsens SOS Button.

 The Gunsens App features two tiers of tab bars for handling alerts.
 The primary Home Tab Bar provides an overview of active and inactive alerts.
 When a specific alert is selected, the secondary Alert Tab Bar appears, offering detailed options and actions related to that alert.